Research Title: Ocular surface in children

 Methods: This research aim will be explored in four individual/parallel studies.
 Study 1 focused on a systematic review and meta-analysis to characterise ocular surface homeostasis (symptoms, tear film, ocular surface, blinking) in children.
-Study 2 (cross-sectional, n=60) will validate five dry eye symptom questionnaires (Dry Eye Questionnaire 5 (DEQ-5), Symptoms Assessment in Dry Eye (SANDE), Ocular Surface Disease Index (OSDI), Numerical Rating Scale (NRS), Ocular Comfort Index (OCI), Dry Eye Questionnaire 5 (DEQ-5), and Instant Ocular Symptom Survey (IOSS)), to determine the feasibility of use and reliability in children aged 6-15 years.
-Study 3 (n=20) will explore real time blinking (using wearable eye tracking headset) under stimulated habitual patterns of smartphone use and other visual and non-visual conditions (reading, conversation, walking).
+Study 2 (cross-sectional, n=60) will validate Six dry eye symptom questionnaires (Symptoms Assessment in Dry Eye (SANDE), Ocular Surface Disease Index (OSDI), Numerical Rating Scale (NRS), Ocular Comfort Index (OCI), Dry Eye Questionnaire 5 (DEQ-5), and Instant Ocular Symptom Survey (IOSS)), to determine the feasibility of use and reliability in children aged 6-15 years.
+Study 3 (randomised cross-over intervention, n=24) will explore real time blinking (using wearable eye tracking headset) under stimulated habitual patterns of smartphone use and other visual and non-visual conditions (reading, conversation, walking).
 Study 4 (interventional, n=45) will examine the impact of smartphone use on ocular surface homeostasis (symptoms, tear film, ocular surface, blink parameters) in children.

-Ngozi is an optometrist and has practiced as a clinical Optometrist/Lecturer in Nigeria.
-She is a PhD candidate and postgraduate teaching fellow at SOVS, UNSW.
-Ngozi’s passion for teaching and research, especially in anterior eye and public health optometry, prompted her to obtain a Master of Public Health and fellowship in cornea and contact lenses at Unilorin, Nigeria and Nigerian College of Optometrists, respectively.
-Ngozi is currently completing the second year of her PhD on her research interest Ocular surface in children.
+Ngozi is an optometrist (OD) and has practiced as a clinical Optometrist/Lecturer in Nigeria.
+She is a PhD candidate at SOVS, UNSW Sydney, currently completing the third year of PhD on her research interest ocular surface in children.
 Ngozi has held three teaching fellowships at SOVS and mentored undergraduate and master’s research students.
 Ngozi is a recipient of the prestigious 2019 Dorothy Carlborg Cornea and Contact Lens Society of Australia (CCLSA) research award, three conference travel awards and published a paper in the highest-ranking original research journal in ophthalmology.
-She is an IMNIS mentee of Med Tech-Pharma Program NSW and one of the pioneer PhD champions of Women in Maths and Science, UNSW and volunteers in various STEM programs at UNSW, Sydney.
+She is an IMNIS mentee of Med Tech-Pharma Program NSW and one of the inaugural PhD champions of Women in Maths and Science, UNSW and contributes to various STEM programs at UNSW, Sydney.
 In addition, she is a mother to two wonderful children.

-- Golebiowski B, Asper L, Harrison K, Lee A, Chidi-Egboka N, Long J. (2019).
-Smartphone use and effects on tear film, blinking and binocular vision.
+- Golebiowski B, Long J, Harrison K, Lee A, Chidi-Egboka N, Asper L. Smartphone use and effects on tear film, blinking and binocular vision.
 Current Eye Research.
 2019 Oct 6:1-7.